-What is Colonoscopy?
+What is colonoscopy?

 Why do doctors use colonoscopy?

-If you are at higher risk for colorectal cancer, your doctor may recommend screening at a younger age, and you may need to be tested more often.
+If you are more likely to develop colorectal cancer, your doctor may recommend screening at a younger age and more often.

 How do I prepare for a colonoscopy?

-You should talk with your doctor about any medical conditions you have and all medicines, vitamins, and supplements you take, including:
+To prepare for a colonoscopy, you will need to talk with your doctor about any health problems you have and all medicines, vitamins, and supplements you take.

 - fat-free bouillon or broth